undless/gatling.io-doc/content/reference/integrations/ci-cd/bamboo/index.md

 Add two new variables:

-- the first one is named `frontline.address`, and corresponds to the address of Gatling Enterprise (`https://cloud.gatling.io` if using Gatling Enterprise Cloud).
+- the first one is named `frontline.address`, and corresponds to the address of Gatling Enterprise (`https://cloud.gatling.io` if using Gatling Enterprise).
 - the second one is named `frontline.apiTokenPassword`, and corresponds to the API token needs to authenticate to Gatling Enterprise:
   - the [API token]({{< ref "../../execute/cloud/admin/api-tokens" >}}) needs the **Start** permission.